|St. Philip's and War Memorial, Feb 2015|

 Alderley Station was opened in May of 1842 and within weeks, at Whit, there was the first Sunday School trip from Manchester, bringing children to breathe the fresh air on the Edge.
 Louisa Stanley wrote a small guide book for the benefit of trippers.
 Land for development was mainly from the Trafford estate and was initially divided into five acre plots.
 Many of these were subdivided.
 The railway allowed the manufacturers and the up and coming professionals who worked in Manchester to move to the healthier air of Cheshire.
 The insanitary conditions of Manchester at that time were among the worst in England.
 Those who bought a property of rateable value greater than £50 a year obtained from the railway company a first class pass valid for 20 years for one person.
 The Stanley family called the new villa owners railroadians and then cottontots.
 It was necessary to be a member of the "villa set" to join the cricket and tennis club.
 There was a separate club for the tradesmen and shopkeepers of the village.
 Subsequently, his latter club had the village's first cinema in a room on the upper floor.
 This sharp separation of social classes is illustrated to some degree on the War Memorial.
 In some towns names are listed in alphabetical order without rank but at Alderley we have name, rank, regiment and military decorations.
 The officers are from the villa owning families.

 St. Philip's was built by J. S Crowther of Manchester between 1851 and 1852 with the tower added in 1857.
 Originally it was a chapel of ease for St. Bartholomew's at Wilmslow and did not have a burial ground.
 Later, when it became a parish in its own right, the village already had a municipal cemetery.
+It is not easy to photograph as views not obscured by trees feature the flagpole and War Memorial in the foreground.
+On my visit in 2015 I found that there was a campaign to raise £150,000 to repair the steeple.

 The Buildings of England: Cheshire, by Nikolaus Pevsner and Edward Hubbard, first edition 1971, Yale University Press edition in 2003.